Sandra loves to share her writing and research adventures in presentations filled with humorous anecdotes, and eye-opening insights.

 Sandra is available to SKYPE with groups, if desired.

-PREPARED TOPICS & DESCRIPTIONS for CHURCH GROUPS/RETREATS
+SUGGESTED TOPICS for CHURCH GROUPS/RETREATS

 Writing Journey as a Christian Fiction Author – (20-30 minutes) Sandra’s personal story of becoming a published author and beyond.
 Pairs well with a Q&A session about writing in general or a specific book.